Market Design for Capacity Sharing in Networks: Extensions of the basic model

-We next develop a Branch-and-Price algorithm to compute the equilibrium.
-Let $(\mathrm{LP}_\mathrm{mult})$ be the LP-relaxation of \eqref{IP-mult}, and let $(x^*, q^*)$ be an optimal LP-solution.
-We note that the computation of the LP relaxation (which has exponential number of variables) builds on the fact that the trip value function in each sub-market satisfies gross substitute condition due to the identical trip sharing disutilities, and thus can be solved efficiently by column generation.
-If the capacity allocation vector $q^*$ is integral, one can efficiently compute an equilibrium for each submarket via Algorithm \ref{alg:allocation_sketch}.
-Otherwise, there must exist at least one $(i, r, z)$ such that $q^{*i, \start}_r$ is fractional.
-We then branch on this variable to create two subproblems by including one of the two new constraints $q^{i, \start}_r \leq \left\lfloor q^{*i, \start}_r \right\rfloor$, $q^{i, \start}_r \geq \left\lfloor q^{*i, \start}_r \right\rfloor$, and compute the new optimal solution associated with the LP relaxation given the added constraint.
-The algorithm terminates when all $q^{*i, \start}_r$ variables are integer-valued.
-We include formal description of Algorithm \ref{alg:branchAndPrice} and the implementation details in Appendix \ref{apx:multi}.
+The problem of computing the socially optimal $f^*$ and equilibrium trip allocation $x^*$ is NP-hard even if the network is series-parallel because \eqref{IP-mult} is a reduction from the NP-hard \emph{edge-disjoint paths} problem.
+We can develop a \emph{Branch-and-Price algorithm} to compute the market equilibrium in the general setting.
+Let $(\mathrm{LP}_\mathrm{mult})$ be the LP-relaxation of \eqref{IP-mult}, and let $(x^*, f^*)$ be an optimal LP-solution.
+If the capacity allocation vector $f^*$ is integral, one can efficiently compute an equilibrium for each submarket via Algorithm \ref{alg:allocation}.
+Otherwise, there must exist at least one $(i, r)$ such that $q^{*}_{r,i}$ is fractional.
+We then branch on this variable to create two subproblems by including one of the two new constraints $q_{r, i} \leq \left\lfloor q^{*}_{r,i} \right\rfloor$, $q_{r,i} \geq \left\lfloor q^{*}_{r,i} \right\rfloor$, and compute the new optimal solution associated with the LP relaxation given the added constraint.
+We note that the computation of the LP relaxation (which has exponential number of variables) builds on the fact that the trip value function in each sub-market satisfies gross substitute condition due to the identical capacity sharing disutility (Lemma \ref{lemma:condition_gross}), and thus can be solved efficiently by column generation.
+The algorithm terminates when all $q^{*}_{r,i}$ variables are integer-valued.
+A formal description of Algorithm \ref{alg:branchAndPrice} and implementation details are provided in Appendix \ref{apx:multi}, with numerical experiments on a California Bay Area carpooling example reported in Appendix \ref{subsec:numerical}.